-Three other players expose their hands, all get 0 points.
+- If the three other players expose their hands, all get 0 points.

-Two players do not expose their hands, game continues with two remaining players.
+- If two players do not expose their hands, game continues with two remaining players.

-One player does not expose their hand, that player gets PLUS 10 points while others get 0 points.
+- If one player does not expose their hand, that player gets PLUS 10 points while others get 0 points.

-If a player calls Mah Jongg in error and the mistake is rectified immediately and BEFORE the hand is exposed and BEFORE any other player exposes or disturbs their hand, game continues without penalty.
+- If a player calls Mah Jongg in error and the mistake is rectified BEFORE the hand is exposed and BEFORE any other player exposes or disturbs their hand, game continues without penalty.

 MIS-NAMING A TILE:

-The game does not start until East throws
+- The game does not start until East throws.

-You cannot go dead during the Charleston
+- You cannot go dead during the Charleston.

-Have patience for others, we all learn differently and we were all new once
+- Have patience for others; we all learn differently, and we were all new once.

-Please do not criticize your opponent’s play
+- Please do not criticize or judge your opponent’s play.

-Refund Policy-our full policy is on our website.
+- Refund Policy-our full policy is on our website.
 There are no refunds within 30 days or less to the Mah Jongg Tournament.

 Rounds 10, 11 and 12/MINI TOURNAMENT ON THE LAST DAY: (not applicable on a cruise)

-For example: If you have 200 points and rounds 10, 11, 12 you get a total of 100, that means for the whole tournament you have a 300 and for the mini you have a 100.
+For example: If you have 200 points and rounds 10, 11, 12 you get a total of 100, that means for the cumulative tournament you have a 300 and for the mini you have a 100.
 Therefore, all the scores for the mini are calculated in our system and you now have another chance to place and win a prize.